QuaSi-Software/Documentation/docs/resie_ennet_topology.md

 * It simplifies calculations as there is always exactly one other system to consider.
 * It improves readability of the topology as, while it requires additional busses, it reduces the overall connectedness of the graph.
 * It enables an important layer of control behaviour as input priorities can be handled by the intermediate bus.
 * Storage systems work better if they are connected to a bus because large demand fluctuations might overload the storage capacity leading to flickering values of the storage as it is filled or depleted within a single timestep.
-Being connected to a bus enables the energy producers on the same bus to side-step the storage and feed into the demand side directly.
+Being connected to a bus enables the energy sources on the same bus to side-step the storage and feed into the demand side directly.

 ## Energy media